himanshu-sekher-padhy/java-dsa-practice/README.md

 till now i have covered basic qns regarding basic math type qns, array, ArrayList, String.
-Soon gonna practice qns that require use of Oops concepts
+Soon gonna practice qns that require use of Oops concepts then will do problemss on searching and sorting.